BITNP/BIThesis/README.md

 ## Disclaimer

-This project is not validated by the BIT Office of Academic Affairs, nor is it affiliated with BIT.
+This project is not validated by the *Department of Undergraduate Academic Affairs* of *Beijing Institute of Technology*, nor is it affiliated with *Beijing Institute of Technology*.
 Use this template at your own risk. 笔芯 (´▽`ʃ♡ƪ)

 ---